MicrosoftDocs/sql-docs/docs/big-data-cluster/encryption-at-rest-concepts-and-configuration.md

 ### SQL Server instances

 * A system-generated certificate is installed on SQL Server pods to be used with TDE commands.
 The system-managed certificate naming standard is `TDECertificate` + `timestamp`.
 For example, `TDECertificate2020_09_15_22_46_27`.
 * Master instance Big Data Clusters provisioned databases and user databases won't be encrypted automatically.
-DBAs may use the installed certificate to encrypt any database.
+Database administrators might use the installed certificate to encrypt any database.
 * Compute pool and storage pool are automatically encrypted using the system-generated certificate.
 * Data pool encryption, although technically possible using T-SQL `EXECUTE AT` commands, is discouraged and unsupported at this time.
-Using this technique to encrypt data pool databases might not be effective and encryption may not be happening at the desired state.
+Using this technique to encrypt data pool databases might not be effective and encryption might not be happening at the desired state.
 The approach also creates an incompatible upgrade path towards next releases.
 * SQL Server key rotation is achieved using standard T-SQL administrative commands.
 For more information, see [SQL Server Big Data Clusters transparent data encryption (TDE) at rest usage guide](encryption-at-rest-sql-server-tde.md).
 * Encryption monitoring happens through existing standard SQL Server DMVs for TDE.
 * Backing up and restoring a TDE enabled database into the cluster is supported.